 - You can choose a white one such as Montana Blanca,

-- or opt to clim to the top of a round one for great views at Los Rodeos.
+- or climb to the top of another one for great views at Los Rodeos

 - In North Lanzarote, you will find a famous old extinct volcano.
 The one that created a long lava tube that goes underwater.
 It is called La Corona and reaches 609meters.